magentacat/magentacat/README.md

-Hi there, I’m @magentacat but you can call me Nico or Niko.
+Welcome
 ----------
+I’m @magentacat but you can call me Nico or Niko.
 I’m interested in computers and especially software, in my spare time i play videogames, watch anime or post memes on social media
 I’m currently learning C#, Bash and Html